markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 <div id="top_left_col" markdown="1">

 PowerShell and Python are powerful programming languages, with a lot of similarities.
-While PowerShell is a shell scripting language (like Bash), functionally it has a lot more in common with Python, and can be used to generate scripts of equal complexity.
+While PowerShell is technically a shell scripting language (like Bash), functionally it has a lot more in common with Python, and can be used to generate scripts of equal complexity.

-As someone for whom (the force) is strong with PowerShell, I'm finding it useful as (I am increasingly tempted by the dark side), to reference the concepts of Python against their PowerShell equivalents.
+As someone who (the force) is strong with PowerShell, I'm finding it useful (as I am increasingly tempted by the dark side) to reference the concepts of Python against their PowerShell equivalents.

 [Adam Driscoll did this previously in 2020 and his page is incredibly helpful](https://blog.ironmansoftware.com/powershell-vs-python/).
 Below I've created my own version (following a similar approach, using the concepts covered by [W3Schools](https://www.w3schools.com/python/default.asp)) as a reference, and comparing them side by side with the PowerShell equivalent, to help cement my knowledge as I learn Python.